Patty (Peanuts): Character outline

 As the only female character in the strip's very earliest days, Patty often acted as a sort of hen, looking out for the younger characters; however, she also set the tone for the strong female characters in the Peanuts universe.
 In her (and the strip's) second appearance, Patty is shown walking down the sidewalk reciting "Little girls are made of sugar and spice and everything nice."
 She then punches Charlie Brown in the face and, without missing a beat, continues "That's what little girls are made of!"

 Patty's name was first mentioned on October 26, 1950, 24 days after her first appearance.
 She was apparently the oldest child in the strip (possibly along with Violet and Shermy), as she attended school when Charlie Brown did not (strip of September 18, 1951).
 Eventually, she, along with Violet, became best known for their social snobbery and combined cruelty to Charlie Brown, although Violet was generally the more dominant of the two (thus Patty's role, in her later appearances, was reduced to that of a yes-girl).
 Patty is also known for asking Pig-Pen why he is constantly so dirty.
 In the 2015 film The Peanuts Movie, Patty shows a crush towards Pig-Pen.

 Patty's hair color is light brown (sometimes red, black, or blonde) and she customarily wears a checked dress with a matching bow in her hair, usually colored orange (colored light green in The Peanuts Movie), and Mary Janes shoes.

-Patty's birthday is December 4, but the strip from October 20, 1954 seemingly contradicts this, indicating that her birthday is on October 21.
+Patty's birthday is December 4.
+However, the strip from October 20, 1954, seemingly contradicts this; this strip that her birthday is October 21.
 She plays outfield on Charlie Brown's baseball team; though in an early strip she was seen as catcher before Schroeder was introduced.
-It was Patty who first introduced Charlie Brown to Schroeder, who she said lived next door to her.
+It is Patty who first introduces Charlie Brown to Schroeder, who she said lived next door to her.